- Ectropion is the medical term used to represent sagging and outward turning of the lower eyelid and eyelashes.

-- Most cases of entropion are due to relaxation of the tissues of the eyelid as a result of aging.
+- Most cases of entropion are due to relaxation of the tissues of the eyelid as a lead to of aging.
 Some cases lead to from scarring of the eyelid caused by chemical and thermal burns, trauma, skin cancers, or previous eyelid surgery.
 Rarely Ectropion can be present at birth if the eyelids do not form suitably.

 Classification of Ectropion

 - Treatment: lateral canthoplasty, full thickness pentagonal wedge resection